gopkumr/gopkumr.github.io/content/post/azureserverlessresume.md

 The ARM template has the Azure Static website and Azure Function configured.

 ## CI/D
 There are two github actions workflow, one is to deploy the infrastructure and another to deploy the code.
-The infrastructure is deployed manually on triggering a build as we don't want to spin up new infrastructure element automatically on any event.
+The infrastructure is deployed manually as we don't want to spin up new infrastructure element automatically on any event.
 The source code gets deployed on any commit on the ```master``` branch in the github repository.

 ### Deploying Infrastructure